flutter/website/src/get-started/test-drive/_vscode.md

        $ open -a simulator
        ```

-       On Windows or Linux it is not possible to launch iOS simulator.
+       On Windows or Linux, it's not possible to launch an iOS simulator.
      {{site.alert.end}}

    - To setup a real device, follow the device-specific instructions